Friends turn to social media to find cruise ship survivors

 Social networks were buzzing with reaction to the disaster with particularly harsh criticism aimed at Captain Francesco Schettino, who has been arrested on suspicion of multiple manslaughter, causing a shipwreck and abandoning the ship before evacuation was complete.

 "Shame!
 To abandon the ship!
-Shame!," wrote one Facebook user, while others formed a group in the captain's defense.
+Shame!," wrote one Facebook user, while others formed a group in the captain's defence.

 Twitter users were posting the latest photos and videos of the vessel and keeping track of developments in the rescue.